WNKZ-FM

 WNKZ-FM is a Christian adult contemporary formatted broadcast radio station licensed to Pocomoke City, Maryland, serving Princess Anne, Salisbury, and Crisfield in Maryland.
 WNKZ-FM is owned and operated by The Bridge of Hope, Inc.

 History

 WNKZ-FM signed on as WZJZ in October 2000.
 On March 7, 2016, Sebago Broadcasting Company, under the licensee of GSB Broadcasting, LLC, closed on the sale of the then-WICO-FM.
 On the same date, WICO-FM began simulcasting its new sister station, WCTG, and that station's adult hits format.

-On April 1, 2017, WICO-FM went silent and returned to the air on May 1, 2017, with a simulcast of Christian adult contemporary-formatted WKNZ 88.7 FM Harrington, Delaware.
+On April 1, 2017, WICO-FM went silent and returned to the air on May 1, 2017, with a simulcast of Christian adult contemporary-formatted WKNZ from Harrington, Delaware.
 On June 16, 2017, WKNZ's owner The Bridge of Hope, Inc. consummated the purchase of WICO-FM for $250,000.

-On November 10, 2017, WICO-FM changed its call letters to WNKZ-FM.
+On November 10, 2017, WICO-FM changed its call sign to WNKZ-FM.